Gavin-Furtado/Kalman-Filter/README.md

-# Kalman Filter Algorithm
+# Kalman Filter Simulator

 ## Project Overview
-This project is designed for the purpose of learning the mathematics, coding and implementation of Kalman filter algorithm.

-Kalman filter is a commonly used state estimation algorithm for data from electronic sensors.

-It predicts the sensor value based on the past, current readings and gives a wieght(trust factor) between the measurement and prediction.
+The Kalman Filter Simulator was aimed to enhance the accuracy of the accelerometer (Position Sensor) data, since all sensors have measurement errors that make unprocessed data unreliable.

+Through the application of Kalman filter algorithm on the sensor data the python based simulator effectively predicts and corrects the errors, enhancing the reliability of the data set.

+The sensor data was modelled based on simple Netwonian physics formulae along with predefined uncertainties and noise characteristics.

+The end result of this project was comparison graphs illustrating the difference between the sensor data before and after the application of the Kalman Filter Algorithm, demonstrating the effectiveness of the algorithm.
+Overall, the implementation of the Kalman filter enhanced the accuracy of the sensor data.

 This project is divided into two phases:
 - Phase 1: Translation lecture examples into functional code